UTheCat/jumpvalley/README.md

 ### For Android users

 While there are precompiled versions of Jumpvalley for Android, Android support is *experimental* for these reasons:
-- Currently, exporting your game to an Android APK on Godot is itself an experimental feature
+- Currently, exporting an app with C# code to an Android APK on Godot 4 is itself an experimental feature
 - Currently, you'll need to connect a keyboard and mouse to your Android device in order to move your character and camera.

 ### For Linux users